 Please carefully read through the IFH Handbook before applying to live at the IFH.
 We have found that these standards protect and strengthen the unique culture of the International Fellowship House.

 Admission for residence at the International Fellowship House is possible throughout the year depending upon available space.
 Priority is given to students and scholars from other countries, although there are limited spaces available for American students who are interested in helping with the work of the IFH.
 The normal length of stay is one school year or more.
 At the end of the school year, the contracts are reviewed by the managers with each of the residents.
 No one is, therefore, guaranteed a stay in the house longer than one academic year.

-Acceptance into the house is based largely upon a completed application (available online) and an interview with the managers (if possible).
-During this visit the purpose and policies of the community are made clear to the prospective resident.
+Acceptance into the house is based largely upon a completed application (available online) and an interview with the managers.
+Recorded video and/or Skype interviews will be arranged for students that cannot do an interview in person.
+During this interview, the purpose and policies of the community are made clear to the prospective resident.
 Upon admission, the resident will fill out an IFH contract that includes positive identification (with valid visa and legal status), two references, and the expected length of stay.
 The form also has a place for the resident’s signature indicating his genuine interest in and acceptance of the responsibilities inherent in living at the IFH.

 As an independent private organization, the IFH reserves the right to accept or reject prospective residents based on its stated purposes and its goal to create a community that is mixed in terms of race, language, religion, and geographical origin.
 The IFH reserves the right to dismiss contracted residents because of behavior the management deems contrary to community standards as stated in the handbook.

 A long-term resident is one who lives at the IFH for more than one month.
 Short-term guests and travelers who stay in the house are required to abide by the house rules.
 They are subject to different rates and are not required to be at house meals, meetings, and activities.